A safe working environment for your workers

 According to the legislation on well-being at work, as an employer you must provide your employees with a safe working environment.

-So you are responsible for the inspection of your business’s equipment, the necessary analyses of risks, the information to staff and any protection measures.
+Consequently, you are responsible for the inspection and maintenance of your business’s equipment, the necessary risk analyses, the information to the staff and any protection measures.

 Which gas appliances are affected in businesses?